Education Insights

 What did we do?

-- The Public Science Collaborative (PSC) conducted an environmental scan to identify clinical and non-clinical recovery resources in Iowa’s cities and towns
+The Public Science Collaborative (PSC) did an environmental scan.
+They aimed to find clinical and non-clinical recovery resources in Iowa.
+We:

 What are the implications for policy and practice?